gillian-guide/gillian-guide.github.io/docs/modloading.en.md

     Already included in [FusionFix](/Essential-Modding/FusionFix).

-    Can support 1.0.8.0/1.0.7.0 by renaming to `xlive.dll` and using latest [ZolikaPatch](/Essential-Modding/ZolikaPatch).
+    Can support 1.0.8.0/1.0.7.0 by using latest [ZolikaPatch](/Essential-Modding/ZolikaPatch).
 This modloader is not as robust as IV Tweaker, but can replace all kinds of files.

 ???+ note "Installation"